aaditya29/React-Tutorial/src/Notes/notes.md

 root.render(<Garage />);
 ```

 Keys allow React to keep track of elements.
-This way, if an item is updated or removed, only that item will be re-rendered instead of the entire list.
+This way, if an item is updated or removed, only that item will be re-rendered instead of the entire list.<br>
 <b>Keys need to be unique to each sibling.
 But they can be duplicated globally.</b>

 #### Using Lists In BookList Project

+> - Previous Code Before Lists